Code-Screen/Code-Screen.github.io/docs/ruby.md

 All dependencies required for your coding test must be added to the `Gemfile`.

-The coding test must be compatible with `Ruby` version 2.5.3 and the `bundle` version required is 2.0.1.
+Your coding test also must use/be compatible with `Ruby version 3.0`.

 The current content of the `Rakefile` must not be modified.
 You may add to the `Rakefile` as required for your coding test.